Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Challenges and Future Directions

-It is well recognised that progress in computational narrative understanding and generation is constrained by the lack of standardised datasets, evaluation metrics, and theoretical frameworks, which complicates model assessment and system development \citep{wang2023open, alhussain2021automatic, alabdulkarim-etal-2021-automatic}.
-Consistent evaluation remains problematic, with conflicting claims about LLM performance.
-Some studies report underperformance relative to humans \citep{chakrabarty2024art, tian-etal-2024-large-language, beguvs2024experimental}, while others find parity in creativity \citep{zhou2024measuring}.
+\textbf{Consistent evaluation of story generation remains problematic, with conflicting claims about LLM performance}--some studies report underperformance relative to human writers \citep{chakrabarty2024art, tian-etal-2024-large-language, beguvs2024experimental, bissell-etal-2025-theoretical}, while others find LLMs outperform earlier story generation models and compete with human authors on fluency and coherence \citep{xie-etal-2023-next}, or find that GPT-4-generated stories are statistically indistinguishable from highly-rated human-authored stories on reader-centred dimensions of authenticity, empathy, and emotional engagement \citep{harel-canada-etal-2024-measuring}.
 These discrepancies reflect inconsistent metrics and task definitions \citep{bissell-etal-2025-theoretical}.
-For example, \citet{beguvs2024experimental} note that LLM narratives lack imaginative scenarios and rhetorical devices but match humans in clarity.
 However, this reflects the broader fact that there are no agreed upon standards of evaluation when it comes to the quality or aesthetic value of a literary narrative.
-Controllability and originality are persistent issues.
-Current systems struggle to enforce narrative style, character persona, or plot constraints \citep{wang2023open}, and often produce formulaic or clichéd plots \citep{chakrabarty2024art}.
-Cultural bias compounds these challenges: narrative perception varies by reader context, and models frequently reproduce stereotypes and omissions from training data \citep{mire-etal-2024-empirical, tian-etal-2024-large-language, naous-etal-2024-beer}.

-We believe that many challenges faced in this field are replications of human problems.
+\textbf{Many challenges faced in this field are replications of human problems}.
 If the broader narrative studies landscape cannot reach a consensus on shared knowledge and terminology, then it is unsurprising that the lack of standardisation continues to remain a challenge in NLP.
 While we have no solution or ability to imagine what a standardised knowledge of narrative might look like, we believe that increasing awareness of the narrative studies landscape would help researchers in making conscious and intentional efforts and collaborations.

-We demonstrate the subtle but non-trivial differences between similar narrative theories in this example: while \cite{todorov19712} and \cite{trabasso1985causal} both link the form of narrative to causality, the former's object of study is the narrative text itself, while the latter's is the cognitive process of the narrative.
-As such, we believe these theories should be referenced appropriately.
-In other words, research with the downstream task of narrative classification, where the object of study is the narrative itself might appropriately reference \cite{todorov19712} whereas research with the downstream task of improving an LLM's reasoning capabilities through training on narrative related tasks might reference \cite{trabasso1985causal}.
-The deliberate choice of inspiration would help researchers navigate the narrative fields and invite meaningful interdisciplinary collaboration from relevant fields.